hirrolot/hirrolot.github.io/content/rust-is-hard-or-the-misery-of-mainstream-programming.md

 Feel free to contact me if you wish to extend this list.

-[^await-mistake]: Actually I forgot this `#[must_use]` while writing the example and then did not understand for a while why `stdout` was clean in the case of two or more chained handlers 🤡.
+[^await-mistake]: Actually I forgot this `#[must_use]` while writing the example and then did not understand for a while why `stdout` was clean in the case of two or more chained handlers. 🤡